rantahar/introduction-to-mpi/_episodes/10-profiling.md

 The INCL(main) includes function calls inside the main function, while EXCL(main) counts only the time spent in the main function itself.

-This tells us clearly that poisson_step is the most important function to optimise.
+This tells us clearly that `poisson_step` is the most important function to optimise.

-You can also print a call tree using
+You can also print a call tree using:
 ~~~
 cube_calltree -m time scorep_poisson_2_sum/summary.cubex
 ~~~